akerber47/akerber47.github.io/reading.md

 I'm not much of a critic but I'll mention if I have strong opinions about things.

 ### 2019 September
+- Stephen M. Walt, *The Hell of Good Intentions*
+- Craig Hovey, *The Accountant's Guide to the Universe*
+- Dustin Boswell and Trevor Foucher, *The Art of Readable Code*
+- Apostolos Doxiadis and Christos H. Papadimitriou, *Logicomix*
+- Edward R. Tufte, *The Visual Display of Quantitative Information*
 - Franz Kafka, *The Unhappiness of Being a Single Man: Essential Stories*
 - Don Aslett and Laura Aslett Simons, *Make Your House Do The Housework*
 - Don Aslett, *Is There Life After Housework?*